Lattice paths inside a table, II: Computing in special cases

 \begin{theorem} For all $1\leq s,t\leq m$, we have

-\end{theorem} \begin{proof} Let $P$ be a lattice path starting from the $(1,1)$-blank and ending at the $(s,t)$ with three steps $\u,\r,\d$ that never slides above the line $y=x$.
+\end{theorem} \begin{proof} Let $P$ be a lattice path starting from the $(1,1)$-cell and ending at the $(s,t)$ with three steps $\u,\r,\d$ that never slides above the line $y=x$.
 Clearly, $|\u|_P-|\d|_P=t-1$.
-Since the number of steps to reach the $(s,t)$-blank is $s-1$ steps, we must have
+Since the number of steps to reach the $(s,t)$-cell is $s-1$ steps, we must have